Otazu no kata: Siege of Hikuma castle

 In December 1568, Tokugawa Ieyasu laid siege to Hikuma Castle, it is said that Ii Naotora (great-granddaughter of Ii Naohira) actively participated in the siege to take revenge, but this is probably a tale of the Edo period.
 Otazu commanded more than 300 soldiers and a number of people for the defense.
 Ieyasu's messengers passed the appeal for a peaceful surrender and a promise for the women and children's safety.
-Otazu rejected him by saying:"Women we may have, and they are born samurai.
-None who live here would dare submit their home to their enemy."On the first day of the siege, Sakai Tadatsugu and Ishikawa Kazumasa lost against the Otazu's army.
+Otazu rejected him by saying:Women we may have, and they are born samurai.
+None who live here would dare submit their home to their enemy.On the first day of the siege, Sakai Tadatsugu and Ishikawa Kazumasa lost against the Otazu's army.
 Ieyasu army attacked again, with over 300 people, the castle was defended.
 Ieyasu attacked again the castle, but the castle soldiers prevented it, and they were hit by severe guns.
 Ieyasu's soldiers killed 300 people and the castle soldiers slaughtered more than 200, but Ieyasu's army was a large army and did not collapse.
-On the last day of the siege, Otatsu opened the gate and armed herself with a armor and fought with a naginata while she was accompanied by 18 armed women.
-She fought in the front gate and lost her life in battle.For her heroic deed as a samurai woman, Ieyasu would have said to her in memory: "There is no man alive who could have protected their beliefs so rigidly like you did."According to Edo folklore, Otazu no kata became posthumously associated with the name Tsubakihime (椿姫, "Camellia Maiden"), because the grave of her remains and her maids blossomed Japanese camellias.
+On the last day of the siege, Otatsu opened the gate and donned armor and fought with a naginata while she was accompanied by 18 armed women.
+She fought in the front gate and lost her life in battle.For her heroic deed as a samurai woman, Ieyasu said of her in her memory: There is no man alive who could have protected their beliefs so rigidly like you did.According to Edo folklore, Otazu no kata became posthumously associated with the name Tsubakihime (椿姫, "Camellia Maiden"), because her grave and those of her maids blossomed with Japanese camellias.
 Lady Tsukiyama, Ieyasu's wife, was said to have looked after them and marveled that no other camellias could match their radiance.